 Issuer AutoWheel Securitisation D.A.C.

-Originator Autohellas S.A.
+Originator and servicer Autohellas S.A.

-Closing date [To be determined]
+Closing date 26 July 2018

 Payment frequency Monthly (12 months for first IPD for Class A1 and A2 only)

-The transaction is an 18-month revolving securitisation of operational car leases granted to Greek SMEs with residual value exposure.
+The transaction is an 18-month revolving securitisation of operational car leases granted to Greek SMEs with up to 42% residual value exposure.
+Scope's analysis is based on the portfolio as of the initial cut-off date (31 May 2018) and on portfolio replenishment criteria during the revolving period.
 The seller and servicer of the receivables is Autohellas, a car rental company and the exclusive franchisee in Greece of US-based car rental group, Hertz.
 This is the first non-bank leasing securitisation executed in Greece.